mirumee/ariadne/docs/interfaces.rst

     }

-GraphQL standard requires that every type implementing the ``Interface`` also explicitly defines the fields that this interface defines.
+GraphQL standard requires that every type implementing the ``Interface`` also explicitly defines fields from the interface.
 This is why the ``summary`` and ``url`` fields repeat on all types in the example.

 Like with the union, the ``SearchResult`` interface will also need a special resolver named *type resolver*.
 This resolver will we called with an object returned from a field resolver and current context, and should return a string containing the name of a GraphQL type, or ``None`` if the received type is incorrect::